-- a.
-Cancellations of the student's registration if tuition and registration fees are not paid by the 12th class day and 20th class day (4th class day and 15th class day in summer), or if a returned check given in payment of tuition and fees is not redeemed by that time; - Loss of University check writing privileges and possible criminal prosecution for writing insufficient fund checks and for failure to pick up a returned check; - c.
-A hold placed on a student's academic records preventing future registration (before registering or requesting a transcript, students may check on the presence of holds by accessing their records at https://portal.texastech.edu under the MyTech El Paso tab). - d.
-Reporting of financial problems to a credit agency or a collection agent.
-For more information, please visit the Student Business Services website at http://elpaso.ttuhsc.edu/fiscal/businessaffairs/studentbusserv/.
+- Cancellations of the student's registration if tuition and registration fees are not paid by the 20th class day (15th class day in summer), or if a returned check given in payment of tuition and fees is not redeemed by that time; - Loss of University check writing privileges and possible criminal prosecution for writing insufficient fund checks and for failure to pick up a returned check; - A hold placed on a student's academic records preventing future registration (before registering or requesting a transcript, students may check on the presence of holds by accessing their records at https://portal.texastech.edu under the MyTech El Paso tab). - Reporting of financial problems to a credit agency or a collection agent.
+For more information, please visit the Student Business Services website.

-17. Grades/Grading
+P. Grades/Grading

-- a.
-See OP 77.19, Grading Procedures and Academic Regulations, https://www.elpaso.ttuhsc.edu/opp/ documents/77/op7719.pdf - b.
-The instructor assigned to a course has the responsibility for determining a grade and for judging the quality of academic performance. - c.
-The processing of formal appeal procedures is the responsibility of the School which administers the course.
+- See HSCEP OP 59.05, Grading Procedures and Academic Regulations. - The instructor assigned to a course has the responsibility for determining a grade and for judging the quality of academic performance. - The processing of formal appeal procedures is the responsibility of the School which administers the course.
 A copy of the grade appeal procedures may be found in the individual Schools' catalogs and/or handbooks.
 A grade can be formally appealed only when there is demonstrable evidence that prejudice, arbitrary or capricious action on the part of the instructor has influenced the grade.
 The burden of proof that such an unfair influence has affected a grade rests with the student who appeals the grade.
 Only final course grades may be formally appealed to the responsible academic dean.
 Earlier grades and other academic grievances may be discussed with the instructor involved and with the chair of the department or division involved.

-18. Graduation Procedures
+Q. Graduation Procedures

-a.
 Degree requirements are published in the individual School's catalogs.

-- b.
-Prior to graduation, all candidates for TTUHSC El Paso degrees are required to: - i.
-Complete all graduation requirements set forth by the applicable School; - ii.
-Complete and return to the Office of Student Services the University's Intent to Graduate form in the semester before anticipated graduation (the student's "diploma name" as requested in the Intent to Graduate form is printed on her/his diploma, and information provided by the student is used in commencement programs note if student has requested that directory information is confidential specific request to release information for commencement bulletin must be confirmed via the Graduation application process.); Be registered in the semester the certificate or degree is to be - Be registered in the semester the certificate or degree is to be conferred unless the student is granted an exception by the dean of their school; - iv.
-Pay the graduation application fee\$75 which is typically assessed at the time of registration; - v.
-Attend an Exit Interview session scheduled by the Student Financial Aid Office for students who have received financial assistance, which must be repaid after graduation.
+Prior to graduation, all candidates for TTUHSC El Paso degrees are required to:

+- Complete all graduation requirements set forth by the applicable School; - Complete the Intent to Graduate Application (link provided by school level office of student affairs in the semester before anticipated graduation).
+Please note that the student's "diploma name" as requested in the Intent to Graduate Application is printed on the student's diploma, and information provided by the student is used in commencement programs.
+In the event that the student has requested that directory information is confidential specific request to release information for commencement bulletin is confirmed via the Graduation application process; - Requires student active registration in the semester the certificate or degree is to be conferred unless the student is granted an exception by the dean of their school; - Pay the graduation application fee applied to you bill by Student Business Services \$75; - Attend an online Exit Interview session scheduled by the Student Financial Aid Office for students who have received financial assistance, which must be repaid after graduation.